Jiang Zhe (footballer): Club career

 Jiang started his professional football career in 2006 when he was promoted to Harbin Yiteng's first team for the 2006 China League Two campaign.
 He made an impression within the team as Harbin Yiteng won promotion to the second tier at the end of the season by finishing second place of the league.

 In July 2010, Jiang transferred to Chinese Super League side Changchun Yatai in a three-way trade with Dalian Shide that Dalian Shide sent Zou Jie to Dalian Yiteng and Changchun Yatai sent Yan Feng to Dalian Shide.
 He made his debut for Changchun on 28 July, in a 2–1 away defeat against Dalian Shide, coming on as a substitute for Lee Se-In in the 77th minute.
 On 18 May 2013, he scored his first Super League goal against Dalian Aerbin in the 89th minute, which ensured Changchun's 2–2 draw.

 On 12 February 2019, Jiang transferred to fellow Super League side Chongqing Lifan.
+He would make his debut for the club in a league game on 2 March 2019 against Guangzhou R&F in 2-2 draw.
+After two seasons with Chongqing he would briefly return to Changchun on loan throughout the 2021 Chinese Super League campaign.
+On 28 April 2022, Jiang joined top tier club Cangzhou Mighty Lions for the 2022 Chinese Super League campaign.
+He would make his debut for them in a league game on 12 June 2022 against Chengdu Rongcheng in a 0-0 draw.

+After Hunan Billows was out of professional league in 2025, Jiang announced his retirement in social media.

 Career statistics

-Statistics accurate as of match played 31 December 2021.
+Statistics accurate as of match played 31 January 2023.